Jul 6, 2026

 04Not grass-fed-marketed — a sourcing story, not a quality gap

 NOW's bovine hide isn't marketed as grass-fed and pasture-raised the way Vital Proteins (#1) or Garden of Life (#7) are.
 But that's a narrative and certification difference, not a safety or efficacy gap — NOW's 30-year in-house QC and GMP facilities make these well-tested, reliable peptides.
 If certified grass-fed sourcing is a genuine priority for you, Garden of Life (#7) is the pick.
-If you want real, well-tested peptides at the best price and the sourcing story isn't a priority, NOW is exactly right.
+If you want real, well-tested peptides at the lowest entry price and the sourcing story isn't a priority, NOW is exactly right.

 05It's a skin/connective product — and NOW makes the OA product separately